 This morning we will travel by coach to the revitalised South Boston Seaport District where we shall visit the Institute of Contemporary Art.
 Originally established as the Boston Museum of Modern Art in 1936 and located at Harvard, the current building was opened in 2006 and contains both galleries and performance space.
-We then cross the Boston Harbor by ferry to ICA's new site - the Watershed.
-Opened in 2018 in a converted waterside warehouse, this space is used for special exhibitions.
 We then drive to Cambridge where we will visit the Harvard Art Museums, located alongside Harvard Yard.
 Established as an important learning tool for the university's students in the disciplines of art history and conservation, the Harvard Art Museums are also dedicated to advancing learning in the wider community with public education programs.
 Our day ends with a walking tour of MIT, one of the most architecturally dynamic university campuses in the world.
 The site has undergone an extraordinary regeneration over the last few decades.
 Here we will tour the buildings of this complex to see the works of 'Starchitects' Frank Gehry, I.M.
 Pei and Alvar Aalto, who transformed this previously pedestrian campus into a showcase of contemporary architecture.
 (Overnight Boston) B

-Day 7: Wednesday 26 September, Boston
+Day 7: Wednesday 25 September, Boston